+Unstructured real-world data can inherently take many forms, also known as modalities, often including diverse representations of content.
+Multi-modal learning refers to an embodied learning situation that engages multiple sensory systems and action systems of the model.
 In the past decade, multi-modal learning has been studied on both facial expression recognition and action unit detection tasks.
-Li et al. ~\cite{li2017} proposed a deep fusion network to learn the optimal combination weights of 2D and 3D facial representations for multi-modal 2D+3D FER.
-Researchers ~\cite{irani2015} proposed a method to utilize RGB-Thermal-Depth images for pain estimation.
-Li et al. ~\cite{Relatedworks_9} explained that EEG signals show a strong correlation with facial actions and eye blinking of both posed and spontaneous expressions.
-They utilize the early fusion of EEG feature and RGB feature to boost both posed and authentic facial actions detection.
+Li et al.~\cite{li2017} proposed a deep fusion network to learn the optimal combination weights of 2D and 3D facial representations for multi-modal 2D+3D FER.
+Irani et al.~\cite{irani2015} proposed a method to utilize RGB-Thermal-Depth images for pain estimation.
+Li et al.~\cite{Relatedworks_9} explained that EEG signals show a strong correlation with facial actions and eye blinking of both posed and spontaneous expressions.
+They utilize the early fusion of EEG features and RGB features to boost both posed and authentic facial action detection.
 Liu et al.~\cite{temt} designed a crossmodal translation network encoding the RGB images to reconstruct thermal images, which is an end-to-end model for AU detection.
-Yang et al. ~\cite{amf} proposed a model called AMF, which included a feature scoring module to select the most relevant feature representations from different modalities.
-The transformer-based~\cite{transformer} attention mechanism has been widely applied in multi-modal features fusion.
+Yang et al.~\cite{amf} proposed a model called AMF, which included a feature scoring module to select the most relevant feature representations from different modalities.
+Recently, the transformer-based~\cite{transformer} attention mechanism has been widely applied in multi-modal features fusion.
 For example, MulT~\cite{mult} first attempted to fuse multi-modalities by transformer, which was applied to image, audio, and text.
 TransFuser~\cite{transfuser} incorporates the global context of the 3D scene into the feature extraction layers of different modalities.
-Researchers ~\cite{mft} approach RGB-Depth features fusion by utilizing multi-head fusion attention to fuse AU features of two modalities in a transformer.
+MFT ~\cite{mft} utilizes the RGB-Depth features fusion by multi-head fusion attention to fuse AU features of two modalities in a transformer.